Xplore-Labs/Sasthra-AI-Drone/README.md

 Step 1: pip install the modules from requirements.txt

+step 2: download the retinaModel file from the following link https://drive.google.com/open?id=18eN26gVZQ38cflW0YwsU17htwOWMjvuR

-setp 2: Run the upload.py and sound.py file on each UAVs
+setp 3: Run the upload.py and sound.py file on each UAVs

-step 3: run download.py in the base station
+step 4: run download.py in the base station

 # for detailed solution design read the writeup.pdf